Courts release 44 inmates

 Last week, Hecht called the 48-hour limit that goes along with a writ of habeas corpus a “desirable goal” but said the prosecutor has a “reasonable time” to file charges and that phrase isn’t defined.

-But Kris Savage and Kip Elliot, attorneys representing Moss, said that under state law, charges are to be filed “forthwith,” and case law has defined 48 hours as the time the district attorney has to file charges.
+But Kris Lawless and Kip Elliot, attorneys representing Moss, said that under state law, charges are to be filed “forthwith,” and case law has defined 48 hours as the time the district attorney has to file charges.